LGM-30 Minuteman: Deployment

 The Minuteman III missile entered service in 1970, with weapon systems upgrades included during the production run from 1970 to 1978 to increase accuracy and payload capacity.
-As of June 2024, the USAF plans to operate it until 2030.
+As of June 2024, the USAF plans to operate it until the mid-2030s.

 The LGM-118A Peacekeeper (MX) ICBM, which was to have replaced the Minuteman, was retired in 2005 as part of START II.

 A total of 450 LGM-30G missiles are emplaced at F.E.
 Warren Air Force Base, Wyoming (90th Missile Wing), Minot Air Force Base, North Dakota (91st Missile Wing), and Malmstrom Air Force Base, Montana (341st Missile Wing).
 All Minuteman I and Minuteman II missiles have been retired.
 The United States prefers to keep its MIRV deterrents on submarine-launched Trident Nuclear Missiles In 2014, the Air Force decided to put fifty Minuteman III silos into "warm" unarmed status, taking up half of the 100 slots in America's allowable nuclear reserve.
 These can be reloaded in the future if necessary.

 Testing

 Minuteman III missiles are regularly tested with launches from Vandenberg Space Force Base in order to validate the effectiveness, readiness, and accuracy of the weapon system, as well as to support the system's primary purpose, nuclear deterrence.
 The safety features installed on the Minuteman III for each test launch allow the flight controllers to terminate the flight at any time if the systems indicate that its course may take it unsafely over inhabited areas.
 Since these flights are for test purposes only, even terminated flights can send back valuable information to correct a potential problem with the system.

+The test of an unarmed Minuteman III failed on November 1, 2023, from Vandenberg Space Force Base, California.
+The U.S. Air Force said it had blown up the missile over the Pacific Ocean after an anomaly was detected following its launch.

 The 576th Flight Test Squadron is responsible for planning, preparing, conducting, and assessing all ICBM ground and flight tests.